Associate Artistic Director

 Glen's work in and for Singapore has been in the forefront of the country's development.
 At national level he received the National Youth Award for his contribution to the arts from Prime Minister Goh Chok Tong in 1994, was Creative Director of the Naitonal Day Parade for three years and produced and directed numerous events including music videos and commercials.
 Internationally, he was Creative Director for the Singapore Pavilion at the World Expo Nagoya, Japan 2005, the Opening Show for the Arts House, Singapore 2004, and directed the Opening Ceremony of the International Olympic Committee conference in 2006.

-Underpinning this has been his constant and substantial contribution to the theatre, principally as Associate Creative Director of W!LD RICE.
+Underpinning this has been his constant and substantial contribution to the theatre, principally as Associate Artistic Director of W!LD RICE.
 Here his productions have included hits such as La Cage aux Folles, Aladdin, Boeing Boeing, The Magic Fundoshi, Blithe Spirit and his internationally lauded 2009 interpretation of The Importance Of Being Earnest and for Dream Academy, The Revenge Of The Dim Sum Dollies®, The History Of Singapore, The Little Shop Of Horrors and Into The Woods.